Quintoche/Discite-php/README.md

 Discite-PHP is a lightweight and extensible query builder for PHP using MySQLi.
 It provides an expressive, object-oriented API to manage SQL operations easily.

+Discite-PHP helps manipulate, format, correct, and secure SQL queries based on the MySQL manager.
+The library uses MySQLi.

+Several operating modes are available to best suit each use case.
+The library requires minimal initialization to reduce overhead.

+Only the connection must be initialized outside the library for security reasons.

+---

 ## Features

 - Object-oriented and fluent interface